Mountcharles: Pre-Famine Mountcharles

-The early houses were built with stone, which was quarried near St. Peter’s Lough and at the quarries behind the town.
+The early houses were built with stone, which was quarried near St Peter's Lough and at the quarries behind the town.
 The early houses were thatched.
-According to both the 1841 Census and Lewis’ Topographical Dictionary of Ireland, Mountcharles was the only town in the parish pre-Famine times.
+According to both the 1841 census and Samuel Lewis's 1837 Topographical Dictionary of Ireland, Mountcharles was the only town in the parish pre-Famine times.

 Hall Demesne

-The former country house of the Conyngham family, The Hall, is nearby the village.
-From the beginning of the 18th century the Conynghams no longer regarded Mountcharles as their principal seat, but Slane.
-It was sold by The 6th Marquess Conyngham immediately after the Second World War, in 1946, to pay for the installation of electricity in Slane Castle, Co.
-Meath.
+The former country house of the Conyngham family, The Hall, is near the village.
+From the beginning of the 18th century, the Conynghams no longer regarded Mountcharles as their principal seat, but Slane.
+It was sold by the 6th Marquess Conyngham (1890-1974) immediately after the Second World War, in 1946, to pay for the installation of electricity in Slane Castle, County Meath.

 Politics

 Mountcharles gave its name to the Electoral Division of Mountcharles (Mountcharles DED) from 1850 to around 1956 but this Electoral Division was renamed to Tantallon in the late 1950s and statistically enumerated as such from the 1961 Census.
 Mountcharles is part of the five-seat Donegal constituency.